doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Was able to implement ttest_ind of scipy module for performing hypothesis testing in my dataset.
 Had to learn some statistics to actually understand that.

 **Thoughts**: But it was nice to change the topic for a while.
 It's funny how the thing that makes data science difficult is also what makes it interesting.

+# 100 Days Of Code - Log

+### Day 29: June 23, 2020

+**Today's Progress**: Learned about multivariate linear regression and polynomial regression today.
+Learned to implement gradient descent for multiple variables, need of feature scaling in regression, ways to know if descent rate is suitable and how to change it accordingly.

+**Thoughts** : More time spenton learning today rather than coding, but i knowi can cover that up later, if I am firm with concepts